ilyakatz/bit-buddy-web/README.md

 * Problem:

    Bobby used an online auction site to sell a product.
 Buyer agreed to pay with Bitcoin, so Bobby needs to send his wallet.
-However, if Bobby sends the buyer his usual wallet, the buyer will be able to see all transaction in the future using the public ledger.
+However, if Bobby sends the buyer his usual wallet, the buyer will be able to see all transactions in the future using the public ledger.

+   **Bobby wants to Bitcoin money into his regular wallet but stay anonymous**

 * Solution:

-  **Bobby wants to Bitcoin money into his regular wallet but stay anonymous**

   With BitBuddy Bobby can generate a new wallet which will redirect all incoming payments to his regular wallet